 I was hoping COVID would be over and we could offer it in person in January, but it seems that it might still be too risky so I will hold the course again, ONLINE.
-It actually had some advantages and enabled me to bring in some of my favorite teachers that would otherwise be geographically challenged.
+It actually has some advantages and enables me to bring in some of my favorite teachers that would otherwise be geographically challenged.